 6) Usability Testing

-It is mainly divided into transparency, understandability, operability, attractiveness, and compliance. usability is the ease of use, it defined how a user can easily understand our software, how easily they will use our product, and its attractiveness to the user under specified requirements determined by stakeholders or clients.
+It is mainly divided into transparency, understandability, operability, attractiveness, and compliance. usability is the ease of use, it defines how a user can easily understand our software, how easily they will use our product, and its attractiveness to the user under specified requirements determined by stakeholders or clients.

 This type of testing is usually brought off by real-time users and not by the development team.
 The development team is only responsible for the development of the product and hence they fail to find fewer defects that are related to user experience.